2013 shooting of Santa Cruz police officers: Shooting

 At about 3:30 p.m.
 PST, Sgt.
 Loran Baker and Detective Elizabeth Butler, who were in plain clothes, went to Jeremy Goulet's North Branciforte Avenue residence to question him regarding an accusation that he broke into a co-worker's home and made sexual advances towards her.
 Goulet opened his front door, talking to officers without exiting the home, and officers then advised Goulet that he would be placed under arrest.
 Goulet quickly walked away and went through another entrance of the house, from where he fired five rounds from a .45-caliber handgun, wounding the officers who were still standing at the doorstep.
 He then walked up to Baker and fired two more rounds into him, took his weapon, and fired two rounds into Butler.
 Goulet texted his twin brother, "I'm in big trouble, I love you."

 He then stole Baker's gun, bulletproof vest, and the officers' unmarked police vehicle, and drove off.
 For several minutes, Goulet was either driving or sitting in the parked car to hide from police, and multiple police vehicles were arriving on scene to corner Goulet.
 He ditched the car, and then ran where officers had confronted him.
 Police spotted Goulet hiding behind a fence, and ordered Goulet to show his hands.
 Goulet ran down an alley for several minutes, hopping fences.
 Sgt.
 Stefan Fish, who was off-duty but heard about the shootings, and three Santa Cruz police officers, Sgt.
 Jose Garcia and officers Barnaby Clark and Tim Shields, encountered Goulet in an alley behind Doyle Street.
 The officers opened fire on Goulet, firing 54 rounds in total.
 Goulet, who was armed with his own handgun and the gun he stole from Baker, fired both guns, firing 15 rounds.
 Goulet's bullets struck garages and a fire truck and grazed the leg of a woman who was at a nearby street, but hit no one else.
 Goulet was killed instantly by the officers' rounds.

 About 100 people were present at Branciforte Middle School during the shootings.
 The school, which was about half a mile from the original shooting scene, was placed on lockdown.

 Victims

 Sgt.
-Loran Lee "Butch" Baker, Jr. (September 16, 1961 – February 26, 2013) was a 28-year old veteran of the force, and Detective Elizabeth Chase Butler (March 16, 1974 – February 26, 2013) was a 10-year old veteran of the force.
+Loran Lee "Butch" Baker, Jr. (September 16, 1961 – February 26, 2013) was a 28-year veteran of the force, and Detective Elizabeth Chase Butler (March 16, 1974 – February 26, 2013) was a 10-year veteran of the force.
 They were the first Santa Cruz Police Department officers to be killed in the line of duty since the department's founding in the mid-1800s.